toddamoda/pyyxellsfgffg/docs/source/background/architecture.rst

 the accompanying image, while all other models within the pipeline are optional, as they solely manipulate the existing data repository.
 For further information, please consult the :ref:`models` page.

-Since version 2.0, Pyxel has the capability to support multiwavelength models.
+Since version 2.0, Pyxel has the capability to support multi-wavelength models.
 These models, along with their respective groups, are visually distinguished by color in the accompanying image.
-Integration of multiwavelength photons occurs no later than the charge collection stage, ensuring that they are consolidated across the specified wavelength range.
+Integration of multi-wavelength photons occurs either in the photon collection or in the charge generation model group, ensuring that they are consolidated across the specified wavelength range.

 .. figure:: _static/architecture.png
     :width: 800px